Hotel America: Plot

 Hélène, an anesthetist working in Biarritz, is driving home one night and nearly hits a pedestrian, Gilles Tisserand.
 The two go for a coffee and end up spending that night at a diner so that she can file a report, but Gilles has fallen in love with her by the next morning.
 He asks her for a date, and she accepts, but remains indifferent to him.

-Unfulfilled and aimless, Gilles has recently come back from a trip to New York, bringing with him a friend he met there, Bernard.
-An unemployed aspiring musician and would-be ladies' man whose only real occupation is to enjoy the moment and spend time with his steady girlfriend, Colette, a cheerful post office clerk.
+Gilles has recently come back from a trip to New York, bringing with him a friend he met there, Bernard.
+An unemployed musician whose only real occupation is to enjoy the moment and spend time with his steady girlfriend, Colette, a cheerful post office clerk.
 The two friends live for free at the Hotel de la Gare, run by Gilles’ mother and his younger sister, Elise.
-Bernard would like to seduce Elise, a heavy reader who never goes out and repeatedly turns him down.
+Bernard would like to seduce Elise, a reader who never goes out and repeatedly turns him down.

 Keen about his developing relationship with Hélène, Gilles invites her to a restaurant at the local casino with Bernard and Colette.
 The occasion ends in discord.
 Hélène clearly dislikes Bernard’s attitude and Gilles confronts her, disappointed with her air of superiority toward his friend.
 He backs off from her, suspecting that she could never really love someone less well off than herself.
 Gilles’ disenchantment has the opposite effect on Hélène and she is unable to let him go.
 Hélène looks for him and they eventually sleep together in his mother's hotel, initiating a serious relationship.

 Gilles finds a job as a tourist guide and paints Hélène's beachfront apartment.
 Her past, however, haunts their relationship.
 She is still mourning the death of her previous lover, an architect who drowned in Biarritz more than a year ago.
 It was his tragic death that brought her to Biarritz, where her few friends include Jacqueline, the waitress at the cafe where she had her first encounter with Gilles; and Rudel, an older surgeon who, like Jacqueline, is a frequent gambler at the casino.
 Many years ago, Hélène and Rudel were lovers and he introduced her to the architect.
 Hélène has inherited La Salamandre, a large abandoned house outside of town, where the architect was planning to live.
 The house is still in disrepair, but after taking Gilles there he insists she leave the beachfront apartment and move to La Salamandre.